jo-m-lab/ARBOL/README.md

 take a few hours.
 Running on 100k+ cells could take over a day.
 This timing varies based on the heterogeneity of your data.

-**Note** RAM is also a consideration, for running on ~100k cells I needed 256GB of RAM.
+**Note** RAM is also a consideration, for running on ~100k cells we needed 256GB of RAM.

+**Note** On the low end, just over 1GB RAM is needed per 1k cells and this number scales roughly linearly with cell number.
+On a 16GB laptop, one could expect to analyze around 12k cells.

 ## Params